Instamrkt/slate/source/includes/_rest_calls.md

 </aside>

 <aside class="notice">
-A lot of requests also require you to include the 'im_user' secure cookie.
+All request that require personal information require a userId parameter which is checked against a secure cookie.
 </aside>

 Passing parameters happens as follows: